S. J. Jacob

 S.J Jacob is the principal of Al Ameer English School, Ajman and received the best teacher award from the President of India in 2014.
 He is also the founder president of Ernakulam Pravasi Welfare Association.
 Hailing from Neyyanttinkara in Trivandrum, Jacob is the son of the late.
-Junson Jacob and Leela Judson.
+Junson Jacob and Leela Junson.
 He is married to Saly Jacob, who is a teacher in Al Ameer English School, Ajman.
 They have two children, Jubin Jacob and Juneeta Jacob.